JasmineRipaud/WebDatamining/README.md

 Chosen datasets:

-TGV train stations in France
+- TGV train stations in France
-college libraries
+- College libraries in France
-public libraries
+- Public libraries in France